-John Keefe is the Senior Editor for Data News & Journalism Technology.
-He's part of WNYC's Data News Team, which helps our journalists use and analyze data, and also builds interactive maps, charts and database projects.
+John Keefe is the Senior Editor for Data News.
+He's part of WNYC's Data News Team, which helps our journalists use and analyze data and also builds interactive maps, charts and data-driven projects.
 He tweets at @jkeefe.

 Previously, Keefe led WNYC's news operation for nine years and grew its capacity for breaking news, election coverage and investigative reporting.
-His career also includes time as a police reporter at the Wisconsin State Journal and the Racine Journal Times, as science editor for Discovery Channel Online and as president of a small digital production company.
+His career also includes work as a police reporter at the Wisconsin State Journal and the Racine Journal Times, as science editor for Discovery Channel Online and as president of a small digital production company.
 He is a former member of the Online News Association board of directors and was an advisor in the creation of CensusReporter, a data tool for journalists.

 A few great reasons to clock your sleep with WNYC: if you're sleepless in the city you're more likely to get robbed in the subway — or catch a cold.

 Wednesday, December 04, 2013